karimo255/raspC/README.md

-"# Ras9C"
+"#Ras9C"

-Ras9C is a monitoring tool for the Raspberry Pi
+Ras9C is a monitoring tool for the Raspberry Pi based on websockets

 #features
+	-realtime
+	-lightweight
+	-cross-over client support (web brwoser)

 #download